 |Description:||Widespread domain present in Gyp6 and Gyp7, thereby giving rise to the notion that it performs a GTP-activator activity on Rab-like GTPases.|

 |Interpro abstract (IPR000195):||Identification of a TBC domain in GYP6_YEAST and GYP7_YEAST, which are GTPase activator proteins of yeast Ypt6 and Ypt7, imply that these domains are GTPase activator proteins of Rab-like small GTPases [(PUBMED:11013213)].|

 Click on the following links for more information.

 - Evolution (species in which this domain is found)

-This tree shows only several representative species.
+This tree includes only several representative species.
 The complete taxonomic breakdown of all proteins with TBC domain is also avaliable.

 - Cellular role (predicted cellular role)